OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/balance.md

 ---
 title: balance
-description: This page provides a detailed guide on how to display balance using a Python script.
+description: "This page provides a detailed guide on how to display balance using a" Python script.
 It features usage instructions, parameter descriptions, and particularities with the 'vs' parameter representing the quote currency.
 keywords: